PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ## Pipedream Registry

 The Pipedream registry consists of sources and actions that have been curated for the community.
-Registered components are verified by Pipedream through the Github PR process, and:
+Registered components are verified by Pipedream through the [Github PR process](#process) and:

 - Can be trusted by end users
 - Follow consistent patterns for usability